USING DUPLEX LOADS FOR TURKEY HUNTING

 Hence the reason for the different shot sizes (duplex loads), combined with larger payloads and chokes.
 When utilizing a duplex load, you are tightening the pattern at every crucial range marker as it pertains to a turkey hunt.
 Your smaller sized shot maintains a great pattern at shorter distance; the intermediate sized shot maintains a great pattern at medium ranges and the larger shot sizes extend the potential for the round out past the normal range limit to ensure you not only have a humane kill at normal distances, but that humane kills can be assured at the extreme ends of the range spectrum without violating the game meat unreasonably.

 Turkey guns are typically robust, heavy guns that are made to take max loads.
 You aren’t shooting them often in a hunt, because you don’t get an opportunity to; so, recoil is not as big a concern as it might be otherwise.

-The Magnum loadings of the shells that the typical turkey gun is chambered for, makes the payload exceptionally large.
+The Magnum load of the shells that the typical turkey gun is chambered for makes the payload exceptionally large.
 The problem is, if you aren’t in good conditions, you can really butcher a turkey before it has had the chance to be properly butchered.